atex-ovi/DownloaderX/README.md

 npm start
 ```

+> [!NOTE]
-> **Note:** The `session/` folder will be created automatically to store authentication.
+> The `session/` folder will be created automatically to store authentication.
 Always follow the pairing code instructions in the terminal.

 <br>